Use schemas to make life easier for your analysts and engineers.

 Publish your final ERD as a reference for your analysts.

-The most labor-intensive stage of the process is gaining the necessary understanding of your data source.
-The most obvious step is to study the documentation for your data source, but not all documentation is comprehensive or up to date.
+The most labor-intensive stage of the process is step one: gaining the necessary understanding of your data source.
+The most obvious way to do this is to study the documentation for your data source, but not all documentation is comprehensive or up to date.
 You may be forced to actually use the application to supplement what you can glean from the documentation.

 The process described above applies whenever the data source changes.
 This can become tricky if tables or columns are deleted or reorganized, as you can easily destroy data that might be useful in audits or historical analyses.
-Data integration should be net-additive or lossless.
+To avoid this problem, data integration should be net-additive or lossless.

 Good schema design requires a substantial investment of time and talent.
-Availing yourself of a standardized solution allows you to leverage the expertise of people who have made themselves intimately familiar with the data you want so that you don’t have to.
+Using a standardized solution allows you to leverage the expertise of people who have made themselves intimately familiar with the data you want so that you don’t have to reinvent the wheel.

 To experience firsthand how Fivetran automates data integration, sign up for a free trial.